PavanRangani/docs/docs/prd/incentive-stock/accelerate.md

 - Date input field.
 Its a mandatory field.
 - For `NQSO` & `ISO`, it should be greater than `Grant Date` and less than `Expiration Date`.
-- For other types, it should be greater than `Grant Date`.
+- For other types of incentive stock, it should be greater than `Grant Date`.

 #### Exercise Date